Tephra Studies

 Preliminary Results

-MS Word IconOver the past decade, Kevin Scott (CVO-USGS) and Dave Tucker (WWU) have been gradually mapping out distributions of Holocene tephras at Mount Baker.
-Microprobe chemistry, thickness, grain size, many 14C dates have been obtained.
-A manuscript will be submitted for publication shortly.
-Some details have appeared in various abstracts by Scott and Tucker (see references below).
+MS Word IconKevin Scott (CVO-USGS) and Dave Tucker (WWU) have been mapping out distributions of Holocene tephras from Mount Baker.
+Microprobe chemistry, thickness, grain size, and many 14C dates have been obtained.
+This study will be part of a larger USGS Professional Report on the Holocene history and geology of Mount Baker that will probably be published towards the end of 2009.
+Some details have appeared in various abstracts by Scott and Tucker (see ‘abstracts’ page).
 Three post-glacial eruptive periods have been defined, in part based on the ages of these tephra deposits.
 More information on these results is in the attached document.

 Ptarmigan Ridge Fieldwork